 Push ‘On’ for cool air.
 That’s it.

 This is the key premise of the Zero Breeze Mark 2 portable air conditioner.
-Ever since the invention of air conditioning technology, engineers have been trying to figure out how to make a truly portable air conditioner.
+Since the invention of air conditioning technology, engineers have been trying to figure out how to make a truly portable air conditioner.

 No cords.
 Only batteries.
 Lightweight but still capable to deliver plenty of cooling power.

 That was the desired combination; and the very direction the Mark II went in, as we’ll see in this Zero Breeze Mark 2 review.

 Here’s the deal:

 - According to Statista, more than 40 million Americans went camping in 2018.

 - More than 2 million people own small cabins with no electricity (that can get really hot in the summer).

 - 6.61% of people aged 30-49 own an RV.